4th Royal Lancashire Militia (The Duke of Lancaster's Own Light Infantry): French wars

 During the French wars, the militia were embodied for a whole generation, and became regiments of full-time professional soldiers (though restricted to service in the British Isles), which the regular army increasingly saw as a prime source of recruits.
 They served in coast defences, manning garrisons, guarding prisoners of war, and for internal security, such as the time of the Luddite disturbances.
 The three regiments of Lancashire militia were serving in Ireland during the final Waterloo campaign and were finally disembodied in 1816.
 Once again, the militia was allowed to decline in the years of the long peace that followed.
 In 1831 King William IV bestowed on the three Lancashire Militia Regiments the additional title The Duke of Lancaster's Own.

 4th Royal Lancashire Militia

-The long-standing Militia of the United Kingdom was revived by the Militia Act of 1852, enacted during a period of international tension.
+The long-standing Militia of the United Kingdom was revived by the Militia Act 1852, enacted during a period of international tension.
 As before, units were raised and administered on a county basis, and filled by voluntary enlistment (although conscription by means of the militia ballot might be used if the counties failed to meet their quotas).
 Training was for 56 days on enlistment, then for 21–28 days per year, during which the men received full army pay.
 Under the Act, militia units could be embodied by Royal Proclamation for full-time service in three circumstances: